coner-tech/caeos.github.io/content/about/features.md

 +++
 title= "Features"
 date= 2017-07-30T16:17:46-04:00
-description = "What can I do with Coner?" draft= false weight = 1
+description = "What can I do with it?" draft= false weight = 1
 +++